-I am 34 years old and have been living in Australia for 4 years now.
+I am 35 years old and have been living in Sydney, Australia for 6 years now.
 I was born and grew up in France, raised by a South African mom and French dad.
 With these two different backgrounds, I grew up in a melting pot of cultures and love the diversity of people’s ideas, cultures and opinions.

 I am passionate about sustainability, reducing waste and healthy, seasonal and organic foods and truly believe we can all make a difference, one small action at a time!

 I became a Doula and Prenatal Yoga Teacher because I want to “be the change I wish to see in the world”.
 I am passionate about Womanhood and believe Pregnancy, Birth and Parenting is a gateway for women (and those who identify as) to access a higher level of consciousness and awareness and by supporting that growth, you can truly change society.
 I want to support children entering the world too.
 As French OB Michel Odent says “To change the world, we must first change the way babies are being born.”
 It is a deep honour to be able to share this powerful and intimate time and witness the sacredness of birth.

 After a decade working in sport marketing, and living a rat’s life in busy Paris, I discovered Buddhism and Yoga and flipped my world on its head..
 It felt like I was finally “back home”, in tune with my Dharma, my life’s purpose and connecting to my childhood dream of making the world a better place!

 I started studying Buddhism in 2014 with my beloved teacher Dharmagatu, at the Sydney Buddhist Centre where I also launched a free community yoga class open to all on Sunday mornings.